South Carolina governor calls for Confederate flag's removal

 Supporters, who fly the flag at their homes, wear it on clothing and put it on bumper stickers, see it as a symbol of the South's history and culture, as well a memorial to the roughly 480,000 Confederate casualties during the 1861-65 Civil War.
 That figure includes the dead, wounded and prisoners.

-Wal-Mart Stores Inc (WMT.N), the biggest U.S. retailer, said it is pulling all Confederate flag merchandise from its stores.
+Wal-Mart Stores Inc, the biggest U.S. retailer, said it is pulling all Confederate flag merchandise from its stores.

 "We never want to offend anyone with the products that we offer," spokesman Brian Nick said in a statement.